fitabigail/IrishMortgageConsulting/README.md

 ### Responsiveness
-  Media queries based on screen width were used to ensure the page displayed correctly across a range of screen sizes.
+   Media queries based on screen width were used to ensure the page was displayed correctly across a range of screen sizes.
-  The Chrome, Firefox, Safari and Edge browsers were used to test responsiveness.
+  Chrome, Firefox, Safari, and Edge browsers were used to test responsiveness.

   Breakpoints used are as follows 320px, 391px, 460px, 549px, 550px, 560px, 650px,760px, 768px, 950px, 991px, 1250px, 1450px, 1500px, 1650px, 1920px and 2200px.

- I also used the device specific tool within Chrome, Edge and Media Genesis (https://responsivedesignchecker.com/) to test a number of devices representing a wide range of device types.
+ I also used the device-specific tool within Chrome, Edge, and Media Genesis (https://responsivedesignchecker.com/) to test a number of devices representing a wide range of device types.
   The results are given below.

   |Device                 |  Result        |